 Through the comprehensive checklist for each company, we are able to identify areas of concern.
-Where required, we carry out further analysis to add context and identify which risks are material and which are not.
+Where required, we

 Proxy voting (typically carried out annually) provides us with an opportunity to reassess governance for our holdings, noting both shortfalls that may exist as well as improvements in particular areas.
 Voting gives us the opportunity to express our views, but we may also take the opportunity to engage directly with company management or their representatives.
 Often the proxy voting process involving all shareholders acts as an important 'check and balance' on the board and on management and can provide an impetus for change, particularly in respect of improved governance.